 After brief stops in every state beginning with the letter C, she and her husband headed to the Pacific Northwest and plan to stay there forever.

-Julia Quinn is the author of twelve consecutive New York Times bestsellers, including Mr. Cavendish, I Presume, which reached #1 on the mass market paperback fiction list.
+Julia Quinn is the author of fourteen consecutive New York Times bestsellers, including Mr. Cavendish, I Presume, which reached #1 on the mass market paperback fiction list.

-She is the youngest member and one of only thirteen authors to be inducted into the Romance Writers of America Hall of Fame.
+She is one of only sixteen authors to be inducted into the Romance Writers of America Hall of Fame.

 In the United States alone, there are over 10 million copies of her books in print.

 Her books have been translated into 29 languages.

 She is a graduate of Harvard & Radcliffe Colleges and briefly attended Yale School of Medicine before deciding to pursue a full-time writing career.

 In 2001 she was a contestant on the game show The Weakest Link and won $79,000.